Jason Terry

-Jason Eugene Terry (born September 15, 1977) is an American former professional basketball player and current assistant coach for the Utah Jazz of the National Basketball Association (NBA).
-He played 19 seasons in the NBA as a combo guard and is nicknamed "The Jet".
+Jason Eugene Terry (born September 15, 1977) is an American professional basketball coach and former player who is an assistant coach for the Utah Jazz of the National Basketball Association (NBA).
+He played 19 seasons in the NBA as a combo guard and is also known by the initialism "the Jet".
 With the Dallas Mavericks, Terry won the NBA Sixth Man of the Year Award in 2009 and an NBA championship in 2011.
-As of January 2023, Terry has made the eighth-most three-point field goals in NBA history.
+As of June, 2025, Terry has made the eleventh-most three-point field goals in NBA history.

 High school and college career

 Terry attended Franklin High School in Seattle, Washington, where he won back-to-back state championships in 1994 and 1995.
 On February 2, 2007, Terry's No. 31 was retired by Franklin High School.

 Terry played college basketball for Arizona from 1995 to 1999.
 As a sophomore on Arizona's NCAA Championship team, Terry made 18 starts and was the Wildcats' fourth-leading scorer at 10.6 points (also averaged 4.4 assists and 2.5 steals).
 He was named Pac-10 Player of the Year and was an All-Conference First Team selection as a senior.
 He concluded his career at Arizona ranked 12th in points (1,461), 5th in assists (493) and 2nd in three-point field goals (192).
 Currently, he is the only player in Arizona history to finish with 1,000 career points and 200 career steals.

+In 2015, Terry earned a bachelor's degree in general studies with an emphasis on social, behavioral and human understanding from his alma mater, profiting from their program for former athletes to finish their course work.